pwwang/biopipen/docs/processes.md

         - `survfile:file`: The survival data.
 See format of infile of `pSurvival`

     - **output**
-        - `outdir`: The output directory containing the output files and plots
+        - `outfile:file`: The output excel file.

     - **args**
         - `covfile`: The covariant file.
 Require rownames in both this file and input file.